haveric/Wool-Trees/README.md

 #### Version 1.2.4
 * Support for all protection and block logging plugins.
+* Added smoke effect for adding dye to the sapling

 #### Version 1.2.3 (1/1/2014)
 * Updated Metrics to R7